Technical Sourcer, Facebook

 turned out to fundamentally reshape your life?

 I was about 10 or 11 when our family almost saw financial bankruptcy due to a few bad decisions.
 Even at that age I completely understood what was happening and at that time I made a decision to limit my expenditures.
 I decided I will only buy what I need and not what I want.
 I’m happy I took that decision.
-It’s a habit for me now – zero debt, investments which have grown folds and I can now go without a job for a long time and still sustain
+It’s a habit for me now – zero debt, investments which have grown folds and I now have emergency fund which can help me sustain for a longer period of time

 3. What habit or behaviour or belief have you recently acquired?
 Why is it now in your life?